sparker888/wri-case-study/src/app/docs/project-phases-budget/page.md

 ### PHASE 1 - SITE CONTENT - 25 Hours

 Phase 1 of the project started with a discovery process where the team looked at the past design and content and started to discuss what changes we wanted to see.
 At the start, it's just the basics - a style guide and content.

 As the website was planned to be done long before we started WRI 2024, we used the text from WRI 2023 as a yardstick for content size and length.
-Then, putting this together with our ideas to meet our project objectives, we produced a basic user journey, a registration step-by-step and a series of wireframes.
+Then, putting this together with our ideas to meet our project objectives, we produced a basic user journey, a registration step-by-step, and a series of wireframes.

 ### PHASE 2 - SITE CONCEPT & DESIGN - 40 Hours

-After the wireframes were reviewed and approved, the team set it's sights on putting the vision to paper.
+After the wireframes were reviewed and approved, the team set its sights on putting the vision to paper.
 We pulled in Randy Karey to head up the design guided by our goals, objectives, and style choices.

 The phase went through two major rounds of changes based on feedback from Steve and Erica at first.
 Then we passed the final comps to the larger team for review and approval.
-At that point we worked on pulling together some of the elements I would need during the website build.
+At that point, we worked on pulling together some of the elements I would need during the website build.

 ### PHASE 3 - SITE DEVELOPMENT (Build) - 125 Hours

 The development phase is where all the heavy lifting occurred.
 Development involved the coding of components that were pieced together to create the pages that are delivered to the user's web browser.

 In addition to coding components, API code is written to enable the content to be supplied by a content management system (CMS) to the specific sections and pages where it will be displayed.
 Images and graphic elements are also pulled together, and they were optimized for speedy loading.

-A significant number of hours that was originally allocated to coding the logic required for the registration system went into the configuration of the Cvent registration system.
+A significant number of hours that were originally allocated to coding the logic required for the registration system went into the configuration of the Cvent registration system.
 This did not include training.

 ### PHASE 4 - SITE REVISIONS - 25 Hours

-Once the build was completed, I created a develoment server where the team could review the site as it would appear to users once it's launched.
-This provided the opportunity to review, make edits and approve the design prior to launch.
-It took a little longer than expected to get everyone to approve the content, but we did so and the site was ready for final testing and launch.
+Once the build was completed, I created a development server where the team could review the site as it would appear to users once it's launched.
+This provided the opportunity to review, make edits, and approve the design prior to launch.
+It took a little longer than expected to get everyone to approve the content, but we did so, and the site was ready for final testing and launch.

-###  PHASE 5 - SITE TEXT & LAUNCH - 10 Hours
+### PHASE 5 - SITE TEST & LAUNCH - 10 Hours

 The launch process was carefully coordinated.
-We created a subdomain for the wri from the wheel-rail-seminars.com address.
+We created a subdomain for the WRI from the wheel-rail-seminars.com address.
 A lot of standard checks were made to make sure the site looked good on mobile, checked that all links work correctly, tested the registration process, and ensured that third-party integrations work correctly.
-Through to the final day of the conference the site never had an issue and performed brilliantly!
+Through to the final day of the conference, the site never had an issue and performed brilliantly!

 ---